|Elevation Gain||1086 feet|

 |My Time||2 hr 54 min|

 A perfect, but crowded, place to see the changing fall colors.
-The hike is moderate and has expansive views of the valley and mountains.
+Kenosha Pass North is a moderate hike and has expansive views of the valley and mountains.

 How to Start